 The ransomware attacker can be seen pursuing a dual modus operandi.
 Using the malware attack as a tool of destruction whilst pursuing a financial motivation to profit from the proceeds of cybercrime.
 This allows them to fund further nefarious activities.
 This research proposes a methodology for risk profiling ransomware payment networks for threat intel researchers using open source data and the STIX format.

 Adam holds a PhD in Security Studies and Criminology from Macquarie University (Australia) where his research investigated the payment networks of ransomware attacks.
 He currently works at Google Cloud where he consults to large enterprise customers on their cloud computing needs.
-He continues his research focus as a Senior Industry Fellow at the Social Cyber Institute and as a member of the RMIT Industry Advisory Board for Cyber (IABC) where he explores the human, organisation and technology impacts affecting cyber security in society and enterprises.
-In particular the payment behaviour of ransomware attacks and how this data can be utilised for security and policy researchers.
+He continues his research focus as a Senior Industry Fellow at the Social Cyber Institute and as a member of the RMIT Industry Advisory Board for Cyber (IABC) where he explores the human, organization and technology impacts affecting cyber security in society and enterprises.
+In particular the payment behavior of ransomware attacks and how this data can be utilized for security and policy researchers.

 April 23, 2025 15:15-15:45